yukisato/roadmap-caching-server/README.md

   - [ ] it prints the error message when the request fails
 - [ ] The proxy server returns the response with the proper cache header

-  - [ ] it adds the header `X-Cache: HIT` when the URI is in the cache
+  - [ ] it adds the header `X-Cache: HIT` when the path in the URL is in the cache
-  - [ ] it adds the header `X-Cache: MISS` when the URI is NOT in the cache
+  - [ ] it adds the header `X-Cache: MISS` when the path in the URL is NOT in the cache

 - [ ] print the response